Andhrawala: Production

-The film was launched on 11 April 2003 at Annapurna Studios.
+The film was launched on 11 April 2003 at Annapurna Studios, alongside its Kannada counterpart, which was directed by Meher Ramesh, Jagannadh's protégé.

 Music

 The music was composed by Chakri and released by Aditya Music.
 The audio launch was held at N. T. Ramarao's birth place, Nimmakuru, on 5 December 2003.
 It was said to be the first audio launch where 10 lakhs people participated in it.
 Nachaki of Telugu Cinema wrote "Chakri sings all the songs in this movie, sharing some with Kausalya when unavoidable.
 The lyricis do not make much sense most of the time.
 The songs do not seem to have a lasting impact, and one should wait to see if the visuals can do wonders to the impact of the songs".